jcrawley/Spitfire/README.md

     MULOP         →  '*' | '/' | '%' | '**'
     ADDOP         →  '+' | '-'
     RELOP         →  '<' | '<=' | '==' | '!=' | '>=' | '>'
-    REGEX         → ...leaving this for the jazzier ones
+    REGEX         → ...Jon will do this part after his date